happycatmachine/ES_Stories/README.md

 It works with Obsidian.
 No addons needed but do have a play with the appearance settings to your taste.

-That I have to give you this with instructions is a failing on my part.
+I don't expect any of it will make any immediate sense (or need to) but if you want to Q&D 3 minute explanation: I'm available, a lot, at my Zoom room and can walk individuals or groups through it (from installation to use)

-It's an ongoing project that has finally got some teeth and I hope I can make it worth your attention some time.
+It's an ongoing project that has finally got some teeth and I hope I can make it worth your attention, some time.

-I'm available, a lot, at my Zoom room and can walk individuals or groups through what exactly this is in about 3 minutes.